danny0838/PyWebScrapBook/README.md

 ## Usage

-### Install Python
+### Installation

+#### Install from the package manager

-Install Python >= 3.7 from the [official site](https://www.python.org).
+1. Install Python >= 3.7 from the [official site](https://www.python.org).

    Add python to `PATH` environment variable so that it can be run from the command line interface (CLI).

-### Install this package
+2. Install this package

    Run below command from CLI to install (or upgrade to) the latest version:

        python -m pip install -U webscrapbook

    After installation, `wsb` will be available from the CLI.

+#### Install from compiled binary

+1. Download the binary package compatible with your system from [the latest release](https://github.com/danny0838/PyWebScrapBook/releases/latest), and unzip to anywhere on your device.

+2. Optionally add the parent directory of the executable file to `PATH` environment variable so that it can be run from the CLI more easily.

 ### Usage overview